 Considering Kickboxing vs. Boxing?
 Try Both at X3 Sports!

-There’s no need to stress about trying kickboxing vs. boxing.
-X3 Sports offers options for interested adults to try a free class of kickboxing and boxing.
-Sign up for a free boxing class or a free kickboxing class.
-These free classes will introduce participants to the fundamentals of each combat sport and offer an excellent idea of what to expect when progressing through kickboxing or boxing training.
+There’s no need to stress about choosing between kickboxing and boxing.
+At X3 Sports, you can sign up for a free class to experience both options.
+Our free classes will introduce you to the fundamentals of each combat sport and give you an excellent idea of what to expect as you progress through training.
+Sign up for your free class today and explore the exciting world of kickboxing and boxing.

 Recent Posts